400lbhacker/400lbhacker/README.md

 If the script is hosted in another repository, replace the link above with its GitHub URL.

-> GitHub READMEs cannot dynamically render another repository file as a live code block.
-A direct link is therefore preferable to duplicating the script inside the README.

 For users who want to inspect the implementation before executing it, the PowerShell source should be reviewed directly from the repository.